NIC Podcast #65 - GM Jan Timman

 As one of the world's leading players during the late Soviet era, Jan played and befriended countless legendary players.
 Today's conversation centres specifically on two of his late colleagues, both of whom passed away recently: the tenth World Chess Champion, Boris Spassky, and the father of Icelandic chess, Fridrik Olafsson.

-Interviewed by Dirk Jan ten Geuzendam in his own chess library, old chess books and paraphernilia scattered around the area, Jan fondly rememers the lives and careers of his two late friends.
+Interviewed by Dirk Jan ten Geuzendam in his own chess library, old chess books and paraphernalia scattered around the area, Jan fondly remembers the lives and careers of his two late friends.
 The conversation about Spassky complements the latest edition of the New In Chess Magazine, in which both Jan and Dirk Jan wrote about the late Russian grandmaster.

 Enjoy this week's episode of the New In Chess Podcast!0:00 – Intro